rjferguson21/big-bang/docs/understanding_bigbang/licensing_expectations.md

 # BigBang Licensing Expectations
-While BigBang's itself is open source and free to use, the same cannot be said of it's components.
+While BigBang is open source and free to use, the same cannot be said of its components.
 The licensing requirements of components requires a nuanced explanation.
-The intent of this document is to be a self service resource to help consumers of BigBang make an informed decision about what licenses they may need to look into to successfully deploy an ATO'able DevSecOps Platform using BigBang.
+The intent of this document is to be a self service resource to help consumers of BigBang make an informed decision regarding licenses they may need to successfully deploy an ATO'able DevSecOps Platform using BigBang.

 ## What Licenses do I need for BigBang?